ButrosV/dcgan_gpu_tf_lowlevel_exp/README.md

 # dcgan_gpu_tf_lowlevel_exp
 helper file for gan taining with tensorflow in a low RAM environment

-# Low-Level GAN Training on Fashion-MNIST
+# Low-Level GAN Training Wrapper on Fashion-MNIST

 ---

 ## Task
-Experiment with **Generative Adversarial Network (GAN)** on the Fashion-MNIST dataset using **low-level TensorFlow operations**.
+Experiment with traning wrappers for **Generative Adversarial Network (GAN)** on the Fashion-MNIST dataset using **low-level TensorFlow operations**.
 This helper script provides full control over training loops for both the generator and discriminator.

 Key features: